Elaine de Kooning: Marriage to Willem de Kooning

 In the fall of 1938 her teacher Robert Jonas introduced her to Willem de Kooning at a Manhattan cafeteria when she was 20 and he 34.
 Elaine had admired his artwork before meeting him.
 After meeting, Willem began to instruct her in drawing and painting.
 They painted in his loft at 143 West 21st Street, and he was known for his harsh criticism of her work, "sternly requiring that she draw and redraw a figure or still life and insisting on fine, accurate, clear linear definition supported by precisely modulated shading."
 He even destroyed many of her drawings, but this "impelled Elaine to strive for both precision and grace in her work".
 When they married on December 9, 1943, she moved into his loft and they continued sharing studio spaces.

 The couple had what was later called an open marriage; they both were casual about sex and about each other's affairs.
 Elaine had affairs with men who helped further Willem's career, such as Harold Rosenberg, a renowned art critic; Thomas B. Hess, a writer about art and managing editor for ARTnews; and Charles Egan, owner of the Charles Egan Gallery.
-Willem had a daughter, Lisa de Kooning, in 1956, as a result of his affair with Joan Ward.
+Willem had a daughter, Lisa de Kooning, in 1956, as a result of his affair with Joan Ward an illustrator Willem met at the Cedar Tavern.